 Before getting started, it's important to note that there's no real benefit in adjusting a pre-existing addon domain's document root.
 Unless the change is strictly for visual purposes or to cater to a development request.

-As with everything, we encourage you to create a backup of the addon or subdomain's contents in the event a restore is required.
+Please note that we encourage you to create a backup of the addon or subdomain's contents in the event a restore is required.
 Instructions regarding this can be found below:

-These changes should go into effect immediately.
+These changes should go into effect immediately